JohnCoker/thrustcurve3/README.md

  * [C.A.R.
 Motor Certification Committee](http://www.canadianrocketry.org/mcc_about.php)

 This repository contains the source for the third iteration of the site.
-The v2 implementation was in Java/JSP, which by 2015 had become dated, it was getting hard to maintain, and my hosting options were limited.
+The v2 implementation was in Java/JSP, which by 2015 had become dated, was getting hard to maintain, and my hosting options were limited.
 So, I decided to re-implement it using current web technologies.